dannyhope/uxbrighton/_posts/2017-05-09-UXCampRedux.md

 ## Speakers

-Talks and speakers are to be confirmed soon, but tickets are available now.
+Talks and speakers are to be confirmed soon, but <a href="https://www.eventbrite.co.uk/e/ux-camp-brighton-2017-redux-tickets-33938435775">tickets are available now</a>.

 ## Organisers